03v1.0Jun 4, 2026

-Product experience has a defined shape: a taxonomy breaks it into eight categories a senior designer would recognize, running from whether the agent built what was asked, through visual hierarchy and convention-following, to accessibility.
-And it has a place we measure it: the host app, a complete, opinionated application with its own design system, conventions, and quirks, the kind of codebase a new contributor is handed on their first day.
+We measure it within a host app, a complete, opinionated application with its own design system, conventions, and quirks, the kind of codebase a new contributor is handed on their first day.

-Each test is built around a scenario: one feature we ask the agent to add to the host app.
+Each test is built around a scenario, a feature we ask the agent to add to the host app.
 The agent receives it as a brief, a feature request written the way a product manager would file it.
-One scenario asks the agent to add saved views to a task tracker, so a user can name a filter-and-sort setup, switch between saved ones, and edit or delete them.

 Save the current view.
 As a user, I can take whatever filter, sort, and grouping setup I have right now and save it under a name I choose, so I can come back to it later, from any device I sign in on.